bfGraph/STGraph/INSTALLATION.md

 ### Verifying the Installation

-To validate the successful installation of Python CUDA, run the provided Python script located within the Seastar directory:
+To validate the successful installation of Python CUDA, run the provided Python script located within the STGraph directory:

 ```
-cd seastar/compiler/code_gen/
+cd stgraph/compiler/code_gen/
 python3 cuda_check.py
 ```